konekoya/Bible/README.md

 The original Bible content and code are from http://springbible.fhl.net/OfflineBible/offline.html

 #TODO
-- is that possible to hide your mouse cursor under certain conditions?
 - improvement on how to show and hide cover text when switch to black screen mode
 - music option?
 - create a github page for this project